AntonBogun/AntonBogun/README.md

 Hello, I'm Anton

-I'm BSc in University of Helsinki
+I'm BSc student in University of Helsinki

 Currently working on getting a degree and a couple of projects in the background.
 Also doing my best to note any unique ideas I come up with for the future